-- Documentation must relate to assessment conducted no longer than three years from the date upon which SDS services are being requested.
-If a student submits documentation that is more than three years old, he or she will be asked to seek an updated assessment and documentation of disability.
-Such assessments are the sole cost and discretion of the student and/or the family.
+- Documentation must relate to assessment conducted no longer than five years from the date upon which SDS services are being requested.
+If a student submits documentation that is more than five years old, he or she may be asked to seek an updated assessment and documentation of disability.
+Applications that do not meet these criteria will be evaluated on a case-by-case basis.
+Any additional assessments needed to support the student's application are the sole cost and discretion of the student and/or the family.

 - A specific diagnosis, if applicable, including level of severity; diagnosis should adhere to a widely recognized diagnostic system such as the DSM-IV-TR.
 If no diagnosis is rendered, that should also be clearly documented in the written report.

 - The specific findings in support of this diagnosis including relevant history, observations of the individual, tests administered, test results and the evaluator's interpretation of those test results.

 - For a diagnosis of a Specific Learning Disability or ADHD, a comprehensive neuropsychological examination or psychoeducational evaluation is required to determine eligibility for services as a student with a disability.
 Objective evidence of a substantial limitation must be provided.

 Depending on the specific nature of the diagnosis, such assessment should, in most cases, include some combination of the following: